WheteThunger/MonumentAddons/README.md

   - Debug information is also automatically displayed for at least 60 seconds when using other commands.
   - When specifying a profile name, entities belonging to other profiles will have gray text.

-The following commands only work on entities spawned by this plugin.
-The effect of these commands automatically applies to all copies of the entity at matching monuments, and also applies updates the data files.
+The following commands only work on objects managed by this plugin.
+The effect of these commands automatically applies to all copies of the object at matching monuments, and also updates the data files.

-- `makill` -- Kills the entity that you are aiming at.
+- `makill` -- Removes the entity or spawn point that you are aiming at.
 - `masave` -- Saves the current position and rotation of the entity you are aiming at.
 This is useful if you moved the entity with a plugin such as Edit Tool or Uber Tool.
 This is not necessary if you are repositioning entities with [Telekinesis](https://umod.org/plugins/telekinesis) since that will be automatically detected.
 - `maskin <skin id>` -- Updates the skin of the entity you are aiming at.
 - `masetid <id>` -- Updates the RC identifier of the CCTV camera you are aiming at.
   - Note: Each CCTV's RC identifier will have a numeric suffix like `1`, `2`, `3` and so on.
 This is done because each CCTV must have a unique identifier.
 - `masetdir` -- Updates the direction of the CCTV you are aiming at, so that it points toward you.

+### Spawn points and spawn groups

+Spawn groups:
+- `maspawngroup create <name>` -- Creates a spawn group with a spawn point where you are looking.
+- `maspawngroup set <option> <value>` -- Sets a property of the spawn group you are looking at.
+  - `Name`: string
+  - `MaxPopulation`: number
+  - `RespawnDelayMin`: number
+  - `RespawnDelayMax`: number
+- `maspawngroup add <entity> <weight>` -- Adds the specified entity prefab to the spawn group of the spawn point you are looking at.
+- `maspawngroup remove <entity>` -- Removes the specified entity prefab from the spawn group of the spawn point you are looking at.

+Spawn points:
+- `maspawnpoint create <group_name>` -- Creates a spawn point where you are looking, for the specified spawn group.
+- `maspawnpoint set <option> <value>` -- Sets a property of the spawn group you are looking at.
+  - `Exclusive`: true/false
+  - `DropToGround`: true/false
+  - `CheckSpace`: true/false
+  - `RandomRotation` : true/false
+  - `RandomRadius`: number

 ### Profiles